800-601-0230

 PCI DSS

-The PCI DSS was established by the Data Security Council, which is also made up of major credit card brands including Visa, Mastercard, Discover and American Express.
+The PCI DSS (Payment Card Industry Data Security Standards) was established by PCI SSC (Security Standards Council) made up of the major credit card brands Visa, Mastercard, Discover, JCB, and American Express.
 PCI DSS was created to initiate an industry-wide standard to mitigate data security breaches and related fraud.
 They also mandate or enforce EMV compliance or the implementation policies for issuers, merchants, and acquirers.

 Any company that wants to process, store or transmit credit card data must follow the PCI DSS standards.
-While this typically applies to Merchant Service Providers, it too can apply to businesses or third-party vendors if their payment practices fall within PCI scope.
+While this typically applies to Merchant Service Providers, it can also apply to businesses or third-party vendors if their payment practices fall within PCI scope (any part of your business that directly handles or stores sensitive cardholder data is within PCI DSS scope).
 Any PCI issues are reported directly to the Data Security Council for review.
+If PCI DSS standards are not met, companies may be subject to fines of increasing severity or even, in extreme cases, lose the ability to accept credit card payments at all.

 NACHA